s-expressionists/Cleavir/CST-to-AST/README.md

 # Environment interface

 In order to convert CSTs, CST-to-AST must sometimes get information from the environment.
-It does this by using the Environment system.
-Briefly, here are the generic functions that must be specialized:
+It does this by using the `cleavir-environment` system.
+Clients need to specialize some generic functions in that system in order for CST-to-AST to understand the environment code is compiled in.
+See that system for more information.

-* `variable-info`: Returns information about variables.
-* `function-info`: Retrieves information about operators (functions, macros, special operators).
-* `optimize-info`: Retrives information about current optimization settings, as well as current policy (see the cleavir-compilation-policy system).
-* `declaration`: Retrieves the list of valid nonstandard declarations.
-* `type-expand`: Analogously to `cl:macroexpand`, expands macro (`deftype`-defined) type specifiers.
-This is required for CST-to-AST to do any type specifier parsing, which it may need to do even if the program contains no type declarations.
-Type specifier parsing can be further customized via the other generic functions in cleavir-environment, as well as the cleavir-ctype system, but this is not necessary.
-* `eval`: Evaluates a form.
-This is used in conversion of `cl:macrolet` to produce the local macroexpander.
-* `cst-eval`: Evaluates a CST of a form.
-This is used to execute compile-time side effects.

 # Conditions